millwheel/shorten-url/README.md

 The system creates short id such as "8pjjNX9V" which is consist of alphanumeric and returns it to client.

+if client requests redirection with short id "8pjjNX9V", it goes to original long url "https://www.thisissamplehttpurl.com/this/is/fake/url" redirected by the server.
 ### method to create short id

 There are two options of method to create short url.